We provide free plastic waste bins for businesses throughout the UK and offer low-cost waste collections. Call 0800 211 83 90 today

 First of all, we will sort the plastic and decide which recycling unit to take it to.
 In some cases, the plastic recyclables will be shredded and cleaned to remove all impurities such as labels.
 It is then melted down to make pellets, from which new plastics can be made.

-There are other processes which are used to produce petroleum, and this occurs by deploying a depolymerization process, which can include many different strains of plastic.
-Almost any polymer or mix of polymers can be used to make these products.
+There are other processes that are used to produce petroleum, and this occurs by deploying a depolymerization process, which can include many different strains of plastic.
+Almost any polymer or a mix of polymers can be used to make these products.